ingowald/OpenCLHelper/README.md

-limitations OpenCL may or may not have as a _language_, the key issues I stumbled over in my working with OpenCL were actually mostly related to the build system - cl kernels only being compiled during runtime, the app not finding the right .cl files during runtime, #include's and
-#define's in cl kernels causing problems when running the executable
-from a different directory than intended, compile errors in the cl-file only appearing when the cl code is jit'ed during program execution, etc.
+limitations OpenCL may or may not have as a _language_, the key issues I stumbled over in my working with OpenCL were actually mostly related to the build system - cl kernels only being compiled during runtime, the app not finding the right .cl files during runtime, hash-include's and hash-define's in cl kernels causing problems when running the executable from a different directory than intended, compile errors in the cl-file only appearing when the cl code is jit'ed during program execution, etc.

 This project aims at fixing this through a set of cmake and c++ helper